Author: Zenoll | Apollo.io Certified Partner

 The Takeaway: Meet Buyers Where They Are

-The buying journey no longer starts on your website.
-It starts with a series of digital whispers across the internet.
-AI has given us the tools to finally hear those whispers.
-By integrating these new categories of buying signals into your GTM motion, you stop waiting for buyers to come to you and start meeting them where they are, often long before your competition even knows a deal is in play.
+The buying journey starts with digital whispers across the internet.
+AI has given us the tools to finally hear them.
+Integrate these signals into your GTM motion to stop waiting for buyers and start meeting them where they are.